Nonac/PIMS/Report/System_design/README.md

-## Raw input from Zhen Zhang

-# 1. System Design
+# System Design

 ## a.
 Architecture of the entire system

 There is three-aspect development for a parking management system

-+ Web development for vehicle owner (by bootstrap)
++ Web page development (for customers) by bootstrap
-+ Desktop development for management system (by processing)
++ Desktop application development (for managers) by processing
-+ Hardware development for M5Stack
++ Hardware development: M5Stack (for barrier control) and M5Stick (key)

 Context of use: